abdfatah99/Learn-React/README.md

 # Learn React

+branch explanation
+* main &rarr current code of learning process
+* 00-init &rarr initial setup of tutorial
+* next branch &rarr material

-The stage of the material is in the branch of the repository.
-The material is ordered by number in the branch name.
-If you don't understand the code you can read the explanatoin in the Explanation.md in every branch.
+If you don't understand the code you can read the explanatoin in the Explanation.md in every material branch.